John Howard Society of Durham Region

 • If a person has 3 indictable offences they are still eligible to apply.

-• You are NOT ELIGIBLE for a record suspension if you have been convicted of: A) a Schedule 1 Offence (sexual offence involving a minor) under the Criminal Records Act, B) If you had MORE than 3 indictable offences where you recieved a prison sentence of two years or more you are not eligible.
+• You are NOT ELIGIBLE for a record suspension if you have been convicted of: A) a Schedule 1 Offence (sexual offence involving a minor) under the Criminal Records Act, B) If you had MORE than 3 indictable offences where you received a prison sentence of two years or more you are not eligible.

 • EXCEPTIONS: As far as sexual offences towards minors go, “certain exceptions” indicated on the Parole Board of Canada website document have also been clarified by PBC.
 The individual has to meet all three of these specific requirements: 1) The individual could not have been in a position of trust or authority when he/she committed the offence, 2) The offence would have included no violence or threats, 3) The offender is not more than 5 years older than the victim.
 If all three of these specific requirements are ruled out then the individual may still apply after the ten year eligibility period.

-• Feel free to call the Parole Board of Canada (PBC) at 1-800-874-2652 (press 5 when automated message begins) to request further clarifications.
+• Feel free to call the Parole Board of Canada at 1-800-874-2652 (press 5 when automated message begins) to request further clarifications.
 Parole Board of Canada Fact Sheet (click here)

 We will do our best to update this page with any other new information and steps as we are made aware of changes to the system.